Manganate: Structure

 The manganate(VI) ion is tetrahedral, similar to sulfate or chromate: indeed, manganates are often isostructural with sulfates and chromates, a fact first noted by Eilhard Mitscherlich in 1831.
 The manganese–oxygen distance is 165.9 pm, about 3 pm longer than in permanganate.
-As a d^{1} ion, it is paramagnetic, but any Jahn–Teller distortion is too small to be detected by X-ray crystallography.
+As a d^{1} ion it is paramagnetic and should exhibit Jahn–Teller distortion, but any deviation from the tetrahedral geometry is too small to be detected by X-ray crystallography.
 Manganates are dark green in colour, with a visible absorption maximum of λ_{max} = 606 nm (ε = 1710 dm^{3} mol^{−1} cm^{−1}).
 The Raman spectrum has also been reported.

 Preparation

 Sodium and potassium manganates are usually prepared in the laboratory by stirring the equivalent permanganate in a concentrated solution (5–10 M) of the hydroxide for 24 hours or with heating.